NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(list_variable.get_array())
    [1 4 5]

-...write it to a netCDF file...
+and written a netCDF file:

 .. code:: python

    >>> cfdm.write(tas, 'tas_gathered.nc')

-...and inspect the file:
+The content of the new file is:

 .. code:: bash